Last Updated on July 18, 2022 by Satyendra

 - Group objects together depending on security requirements: If there is a load of folders that apply to one particular department in the organization, group them into a parent folder and share that parent folder.
 This will save you from having to go through and share each folder individually.

 If you find working with two separate sets of permissions too difficult to manage, you are probably better off using only NTFS permissions, as the added granularity will provide more flexibility and thus better security.
 Not only that, but NTFS permissions can be applied whether the resource is accessed locally or over the network.
 To use NTFS permissions by default, simply change the Share permissions for the folder to “Full Control.”
 That way, any changes you make to NTFS permissions will override the Share permissions.

-If you want to better understand the permissions and privileges in your organization and ensure that you are operating on a principle of least privilege, see how Lepide Data Security Platform can help you.
+If you want to better understand the permissions and privileges in your organization and ensure that you are operating on a principle of least privilege, see how Lepide File Server Auditor can help you.